ateamlunchbox/robot/ruby_robot/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Versions

-0.1.5 - Add /remove call to remove the singleton robot from the tabletop in the HTTP API 0.1.4 - Fix dependency issue
+0.1.6 - Add JSON schema validation of the responses returned to clients from POST /place; simplify schemas 0.1.5 - Add /remove call to remove the singleton robot from the tabletop in the HTTP API 0.1.4 - Fix dependency issue
 0.1.3 - Fix bundler setup for ruby_robot; move json schemas from 'doc' to 'json_schema'